centiservice/mats3/docs/developing/A-DevelopingBasics.md

 information.

-In a Servlet-style world, this can be used both in a synchronous way, where you perform the futurization, and immediately perform `.get()` on the returned `CompletableFuture` to get the result, and return it as the response from the HTTP endpoint.
+In a Servlet-style world, this can be used both in a synchronous way, where you perform the futurization, and immediately perform `.get()` on the returned `CompletableFuture` to get the result and return it as the response from the HTTP endpoint.
 Or you can employ an asynchronous dispatch, where you hook on a `thenApply(..)` which completes the HTTP request.